azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 deploy changes and features to multiple environments.
 A best practice is to first deploy changes in a separate environment before those changes eventually go live.
 We can look for potential errors and ensure the quality of our application.
-Such an environment is usually referred to as the Testing stage.
+Such an environment is usually referred to as the _testing_ stage.
 But that is not enough, because it also makes sense to continuously provide the current development status in an environment during the development period.
 This gives us the opportunity to request feedback from the product owners within a sprint.
-Such an environment is called the development stage.
+Such an environment is called the _development_ stage.

 In this challenge we want to start preparing for deployment in two environments.
 After changes were pushed to the master branch we deploy these changes to the